Lady Molly of Scotland Yard: The Frewin Miniatures

 Lady Molly's methods in Ninescore mystery though not altogether approved of at Scotland Yard have earned her a place in the foremost rank of the force.
 As a result, when the case of the Frewin miniatures comes up, the chief immediately offers the job to her.

 The original owner of the missing Englehearts, Mr Frewin, died recently following a serious illness, leaving behind his wife and son Lionel.
 After getting into debt, Lionel had been bailed out by his wealthy father on condition that he started a new life in Canada.
 Frewin saw his son's behaviour as a slur on the family name and had openly told him that all the Frewin money and the priceless art collection would be left by will to a nephew, James Hyam, whose honour and general conduct had always been beyond reproach.

 Prior to his death the Louvre had offered him a considerable amount of money for his treasures, but having no want of money, he had refused.
 On his death bed, after looking at his beloved miniatures, Frewin appeared to relent and agreed to see his son, who was staying in Brighton.
-However, despite Mrs Frewin's best attempts, her son was even more stubborn that his father and refused.
+However, despite Mrs Frewin's best attempts, her son was even more stubborn than his father and refused.
 Mr Frewin died early the next morning and it is the following afternoon before Mrs Frewin realises that the miniatures have disappeared from the library.

 Alerted to the theft, the Brighton police arrive at the house and soon decide that the thief must have got in while the butler was seeing Mrs Frewin to her car.
 The maid reported finding one of the library windows open when she had gone in to clean it the following morning, so it looked likely that the thief had been locked in the library.
 Mrs Frewin confirmed that her son has been staying at the Metropole hotel and had been dining with her sister the night before.
 So although public opinion is against him, it is impossible to link Lionel to the crime.